 If you use this method, you can't claim any other expenses for working from home.
 (You don't need to have a dedicated work area to use this method.)

 Line entry deduction data

 The ATO are now collecting more information about the deductions you make.
 The written information entered into the tax return will now be sent to the ATO along with the financial data.

-Download your Income Tax Checklist by clicking the above image or this link - http://bit.ly/Income-Tax-Checklist
+Download your Income Tax Checklist by clicking the image or this link - https://bit.ly/taxprepmadeeasy